phisko/kengine/components/data/ModelAnimationComponent.md

 # [ModelAnimationComponent](ModelAnimationComponent.hpp)

-`Component` providing a list of animation files to be loaded for a [model](ModelComponent.md) `Entity`.
-Once processed by an animation system, it holds a list of all the animations that were loaded, along with functions to extract information from the animations.
+`Component` holding a list of all animations loaded for a [model](ModelComponent.md) `Entity`, along with functions to extract information from the animations.

 ## Specs